Nikhil4597/Netflix-Universe/README.md

-• Developed a Netflix clone iOS application using Swift.
+** Developed a Netflix clone iOS application using Swift**

-• Implemented the MVVM design pattern.
+- Implemented the MVVM design pattern.
-• Used the CoreData framework as local caching and performed offline functionality. [working](#working)
+- Used the CoreData framework as local caching and performed offline functionality. [working](#working)
-• Used the Netflix and YouTube APIs to fetch data.
+- Used the Netflix and YouTube APIs to fetch data.
-• Used UICollectionView and UITableView to create a user-friendly interface.
+- Used UICollectionView and UITableView to create a user-friendly interface.
-• Used the auto layout technique to enhance the user experience.
+- Used the auto layout technique to enhance the user experience.

 - Home view 1